halide/Halide/README_cmake.md

 In either case, [`CMAKE_BUILD_TYPE`][cmake_build_type] must be set to one of the standard types: `Debug`, `RelWithDebInfo`, `MinSizeRel`, or `Release`.

+For your convenience, you can also use the `configure_cmake.sh` script located in the root directory.

 ### CMake Presets

 If you are using CMake 3.19+, we provide several [presets][cmake_presets] to